 Close control drains the AIC of SA on a larger picture and requires that their attention be focused on the fighters requiring control information.

-.
+When contact and group information is compiled, it is referred to as a PICTURE.
 A controller will communicate to fighters the locations of all contacts and groups in their assigned area of responsibility.
 This list of contacts and groups is given in a bullseye format.

 Picture Range, or PR, is the ultimate range of the fighter’s mission, where contacts beyond the PR are considered No Factor.
 Within this range, AIC will be expected to include any contacts in their picture updates.